vallemrv/themagic-apiserver/README.md

 Create automatic relationships. etc. If you send files, the necessary fields are created to save the information of the file.

+This is a server of tester.
+For deploy a new server see django deploy server for more information.

 ## Quickstart
 Requirements
 ------------